lbeckman314/liambeckman.com/code/demo/index.md

 [`npm`](https://www.npmjs.com/) :: for installing the dependencies.

-[`firejail`](https://firejail.wordpress.com/) :: for running progrmas in a sandboxed chroot environment.
+[`firejail`](https://firejail.wordpress.com/) :: for running programs in a sandboxed chroot environment.

 [`git`](https://git-scm.com/) :: for a quick git clone.